 PLACE TO BUY MEAT

-Whether it's marinated steak or fresh shrimp, Schaub's Meat Fish and Poultry has the winning combination of quality, friendly and helpful service.
+Whether it's their special marinated "Fred's Steak," or piles of fresh shrimp, Schaub's Meat Fish and Poultry has the winning combination of quality and friendly, helpful service.
 Besides the wide array of meats, they also have a delectable selection of spices, dressings and gourmet dishes like Thai chicken salad and fresh bread.
-This upscale meat market is far from a typical butcher shop, with freshly cooked turkey, chicken, ribs and sausages available daily.
-Schaub's is open 10 a.m. to 7 p.m.
-Monday through Friday, 9 a.m. to 6 p.m.
-Saturday and 11 a.m. to 6 p.m.
-Sunday.
-Draeger's in Menlo Park again finished second, while JJ&F Market in Palo Alto was third.
+This upscale meat market, which got 103 votes, is far from a typical butcher shop, with freshly cooked turkey, chicken, ribs and sausages available daily.
+Draeger's in Menlo Park again finished second with 52 votes, while JJ&F Market in Palo Alto was third with 31 votes.

 Schaub's Meat Fish and Poultry, 395 Stanford Shopping Center, 325-6328